tavikukko/Chrome-SP-Editor/README.md

 ## Description

-Creting and editing js / css files in SharePoint Online from any device which has Chrome desktop browser.
+Creating and editing js / css files in SharePoint Online from any device which has Chrome desktop browser.
 Also possibility to add local and external js/css resources references with usercustomactions.

 ## Installation